LK4D4/lk4d4.darth.io/content/posts/bench.md

 Of course there is nothing to do with benchmark if you can't compare them on different code.

-Here is an example code of marshaling struct to json benchhmark for it:
+Here is an example code of marshaling struct to json and benchhmark for it:

 {{< highlight go >}}
 type testStruct struct {